Our Team

 Maeve Burke Counselling Wicklow

-Maeve has clinical experience spanning a wide variety of settings including the National Maternity Hospital, the Dolphin Homework Club, the Tower Probation Programme, Kilbarrack Coast Community Programme, Naas Child and Family Programme, Living Life Counselling and student counselling services in third level institutions.
-Maeve has a particular interest working with young people, along with their parents as they try and negotiate this challenging phase of life.
+Maeve has clinical experience in a variety of settings including the National Maternity Hospital, the Tower Probation Programme, Kilbarrack Coast Community Programme, Naas Child and Family Programme, suicide prevention services and student counselling services in third level institutions.
+She also lectures at third level.

 Elizabeth Garvey, BA (Hons)